justinwlin/Caffeinate-Server/README.md

 Just found this out!
 But could always use this service to run free Cron Jobs! https://cron-job.org/en/

-## Reddit Post I made explaining the History, other options, and a bit of other tricks to keeping your server alive! :)
+## Reddit Post I made explaining the History of another service I used to use, other options, and a bit of other tricks to keeping your server alive! :)

 https://www.reddit.com/r/Heroku/comments/fyb60t/keeping_free_tier_heroku_servers_alive/